timmyreilly/timmyreilly.github.io/_posts/2024-09-26-wednesday-takeaway.md

 Error corrected Quantum systems... listening to the TED talk by the Quantum guy at Google.
 His outfit was freaking awesome for a talk about Quantum.
 All discussions of Quantum should be done with such glasses.

+## 6 November 2024

+Some thoughts about sprinting and working with Software Engineering Groups

+the variable of participation can be really disorienting.
+I think I get confused when we kick off a sprint but people are split among different requirements I think for us to work most effectively with a customer regularly pairing with ProductOwners and Developers for engineering sessions can provide maximum value.
+I think the representation of a sprint could extend to a more deliberate timeframe for co-working.

+There's an efficiency curve that I'm always trying to hit when writing code and sometimes I get discouraged from finding that curve as I don't know if others are alongside me?
+It's a weird feeling but when you are on the edge of understanding alongside someone it can be really rewarding when together you accomplish insight.